VGMRUS/S3M-to-MIDI-Converter/readme.md

 How to Use

-    Launch the App: Open "s3mToMid GUI v1.0 .py" or run the script using python "s3mToMid GUI v1.0 .py" or
+    Launch the App: Open "s3mToMid GUI v1.0 .py" or run the script using python "s3mToMid GUI v1.0 .py"

     Import: Drag an .s3m file onto the main window.